fev-bench: A Realistic Benchmark for Time Series Forecasting: Related work

-In contrast, \bench provides broader dataset and domain coverage, including a substantial proportion of tasks with covariates, along with domain-appropriate forecasting setups.
-Complementing this, the \fev library offers standardized infrastructure for evaluation, incorporating principled aggregation strategies and confidence intervals, leading to more robust conclusions.
+\looseness=-1 In contrast, \bench provides broad coverage across domains, frequencies, and forecasting settings, including 46 tasks with covariates.
+Complementing this, the \fev library provides lightweight evaluation infrastructure with standardized aggregation and confidence intervals for reproducible and statistically robust comparisons.